Friday, January 27, 2017

 But this isn’t just a place to find handmade goods for sale.
 Bloomington is also home to the artisans themselves, known as “makers” — independent artists whose work often falls somewhere in between fine arts and crafting.
 Shops, markets, festivals and collaborative work spaces allow the maker culture to flourish here.

-The best-known spot to scoop up indie goods is Gather :handmade shoppe & Co:, inside Fountain Square Mall on the south side of the downtown square, with a fine-tuned mix of contemporary handmade pieces that have a modern, functional edge, mostly from the Midwest.
+The best-known spot to scoop up indie goods is Gather :handmade shoppe & Co:, located on the downtown Square, with a fine-tuned mix of contemporary handmade pieces that have a modern, functional edge, mostly from the Midwest.
 Inside is the stuff of Etsy dreams, but in a brick-and-mortar shop.
 You’ll find a mix of merchandise from a cute illustration of Indiana to handmade soaps to pretty pottery, as well as other home decor, jewelry, wall art, toys, apparel and gifts, with a good dose of Indiana and Bloomington specific items.

 “You can take a little bit of Bloomington home with you, and find something you can’t get anywhere else,” says Talia Halliday, owner of Gather.
 “We’re a little bit different than other [cities].
 I don’t like to use the words 'hip' or 'trendy,' but we have our finger on the pulse of what is 'right now.'”